uwacyber/cits2006/cits2006-labs/lab-5-ids.md

-# Lab 5: IDS (NOT READY)
+# Lab 5: Intrusion Detection System (NOT READY)

 ## 5.1.
 Introduction
-In this lab, we will setup and run IDS for vehicle network.
+In this lab, we will setup and run intrusion detection system (IDS) for vehicle network.
 Smart cars are becoming more widely used today, allowing hackers to gain access to the vehicle network and control the vehicle.
 Consequently, the attacker can cause undesireable effects on the car, which can physically impact the driver and passengers.
 Therefore, it is important to detect and prevent such attacks.

 ## 5.2.
 Lab Environment
 We will use Jupyter notebook to conduct this lab.
 To do this, we need to have the Jupyter notebook installed.
 You could technically use the web version, but that would require uploading files (i.e., datasets), which will take time to setup.
 Therefore, you are encouraged to use the local version of Jupyter notebook (e.g., plugin to VSCode or other similar IDEs).